Techsupport254/ARLipstick/docs/proposal.md

 **Supervisor: Dr. Charles Wamuti**

-_A proposal/ research project submitted to the Department of Information Technology in the School of Computing and Information Technology in partial fulfillment of the requirement for the award of the degree of in Information Technology at Jomo Kenyatta University of Agriculture and Technology_.
+_A proposal/research project submitted to the Department of Information Technology in the School of Computing and Information Technology in partial fulfillment of the requirement for the award of the degree of Bachelor of Science in Information Technology at Jomo Kenyatta University of Agriculture and Technology_.

-**Date: 16/04/2025**
+**Date: 16th April, 2025**

 # DECLARATION